MattDodsonEnglish/docs/readme.md

 ![Krabi GitHub Actions](https://d33wubrfki0l68.cloudfront.net/471c52f5a99f853040e5334838c18dafc6a8f829/d792f/images/docs/ghost/krabi/github-actions.png)

 I have written about this at [How to Deploy Your Ghost Theme Using Github Actions ↗](https://aspirethemes.com/blog/deploy-ghost-theme).
-All you need to do it to follow steps **1** and **2**.
+All you need to do is follow steps **1** and **2**.

 ---

 ### Theme Development

-If you are a developer and need to do heavy customization work.
-The theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
+If you are a developer and need to do heavy customization work, the theme uses [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
 This improves the development flow and makes it much faster.

 #### Note